 In most cases, the FAA regulations limiting aerial photography by drones don’t apply to hobbyists.
 That’s important if the footage you want to capture is of a wedding party, for example.
 While professionals are limited in their ability to fly over crowded areas, you may be able to get those types of shots on your own as long as it’s not for a commercial purpose.
 Just remember that it’s a good policy (and common courtesy) to inform everyone present that aerial filming will occur, and to have practiced enough to be safe operating the drone around people, such as at a construction site.

-Going Pro: How to Start an Aerial Photography Business
+How to Launch an Aerial Photography Business

 If you’ve enjoyed aerial photography as a hobby, know that there is definitely demand out there for aerial photography as a professional service.
 The FAA is currently predicting the sale of 2.5 million commercial drones in 2017.
 The potential to have a successful aerial photography business is great.